-- Outcome measures are the "voice of the resident" and capture system performance.
+- Outcome measures are the "voice of the patient or customer" and capture system performance.
 In other words, what are the results?
-Examples include pressure ulcer rates and falls rates. - Process measures are the "voice of the workings of the system."
+Examples include infection rates, wait times and falls rates. - Process measures are the "voice of the workings of the system."
 In other words, are the steps in the processes that support the system performing as planned?
-Examples include risk assessment rates for falls and pressure ulcers, rates of engagement for residents in your care and high-risk resident intervention rates. - Balancing measures look at a system from different perspectives.
+Examples include bundle compliance rates, supply and demand and high-risk patient intervention rates. - Balancing measures look at a system from different perspectives.
 In other words, are changes designed to improve one part of the system causing new problems in other parts of the system?
-Examples include staff satisfaction, financial implications and restraint rates (when implementing a falls prevention program).
+Examples include staff satisfaction, financial implications and restraint rates.